Guide to Living in Montreal

 A visit to the Olympic Park will take you back in time to 1976.

+Originally built for the Summer Olympics, the park is now open to the public and professional athletes alike.
 A guided tour explains the history of the construction of the stadium, and no visit is complete without a trip to the top of the observation tower, the largest inclined tower in the world.

+A walking tour of the Old Port is a view of the evolution of Montreal.
 The Port features architecture from the 17th century to the 20th century, often right next to each other.

 Many of the small cobbled streets are barely wide enough for one lane of traffic so driving the Old Port is difficult, but small restos and cafes dot the corners offering many places to stop for a rest, lunch or even a glass of wine for those on foot.